parthbpatel/officeassignment/README.md

 6. Gender
 7. Hobbies
 ----------------------------------------------------------------------------------
-1 Create git repo and push all code
+1. Create git repo and push all code.
-2 Use HTML tags and CSS as per your choice.
+2. Use HTML tags and CSS as per your choice.
-3 Add validation using javascript and jquery.
+3. Add validation using javascript and jquery.
-4 On Submit save the user info into the object and show them all user in the table.
+4. On Submit save the user info into the object and show them all user in the table.